pesoproject/new-website/bofs2024/cass.md

 description: Birds-of-a-feather sessions for the scientific community
 ---

-## Introducing CASS: Consortium for the Advancement of Scientific Software
+## Introducing CASS: The Consortium for the Advancement of Scientific Software

 ### Speakers